 Aloe vera gel

 Aloe vera gel has anti-fungal properties and helps to get rid of any fungal infection.
-It also helps to sooth and heal the infected skin.
+It also helps to soothe and heal the infected skin.
 Massage the gel into the scalp and leave it on for fifteen minutes and then wash off.

 Neem and Lemon

 Separate the egg whites of two eggs.
 Squeeze a small lemon and mix the juice with the egg whites.
-Apply on scalp and massage gently.
+Apply on the scalp and massage gently.
 Leave it on for half an hour and then wash off to control and treat dandruff.